shendurelab/single-cell-ko-screens/README.md

 ATGACGTGCGACAT-1   GTCCGACCCTGGATGCCAAT    1037         27
 ```

 Where each row is an observed barcode in a given cell and the associated read and UMI counts.
-Counts for reads deemed to be chimeric via the threshold mentioned above are set to zero in the output file.
 There may also be a number of low count entries, and this is pretty typical and they are readily filtered in downstream analysis.
+Counts of zero in this file are the result of chimera removal described below.

+Note that by default, we use an unsupervised method for detecting chimeras from PCR via UMIs as described in [Dixit et al.](http://www.cell.com/cell/references/S0092-8674(16)31610-5).
+This is a very simple method where, within each cell, we tabulate the number of times we observe each UMI and then tabulate the number of times we observe each UMI supporting each potential genotype.
+For each UMI/genotype combination if the ratio of the number of UMI observations in support of that genotype to all instances of that UMI in the cell less than 0.20, the reads are deemed to be chimeras (spurious molecules where the UMIs now appear on a different molecule than the original) and removed.
+This tends to clean out some of the spurious barcodes that we observe in cells.
+You may set to 0 to turn off or raise to be more stringent with the `--chimeric_threshold` argument.

 Note that we attempt to correct barcodes within a reasonable edit distance (which you may also set explicitly with `--force_correction <int>`).
-If a barcode is observed that was not correctable to your whitelist it wil be prefixed with `unprocessed_`.
+If a barcode is observed that was not correctable to your whitelist it will be prefixed with `unprocessed_`.
 This may result from sequences missing from your whitelist or reads with high rates of sequencing error, for example.

 Note that if you are running this script without `scikit-bio` installed (only available for python3), you will have to use the `--no_swalign` option.
 If you do have skbio, running with the default will allow the program to search for imperfect matches for the `--search-seq` thus rescuing as many reads as possible.